Vanden Boogart, et al. v. Christensen, et al.

-Type of Case: First Amendment
+Type of Case: Free Speech

-Filed on: May 17, 2012
+Filed On: May 17, 2012

-Current status: Favorable Settlement for Plaintiffs; Ordinance amended
+Current Status: Favorable Settlement for Plaintiffs; Ordinance Amended

 The Town of Morrison, near Green Bay, is a big target for industrial wind turbine developers.
 Some people there don’t want the turbines, others do, and people on both sides have engaged in campaigns to convince their neighbors to make a stand.